jonmatthis/Exodusify/README.md

 - `exportify-master/` – Third-party Exportify tool (JavaScript + HTML) used to export your Spotify playlists and liked songs as CSV.
 - `spotify_playlists/` – Exportify output: one `.csv` per playlist, including `Liked_Songs.csv` and `Your_Top_Songs_YYYY.csv`.
 - `Downloaded/` – Your local audio files, generally organized by artist or artist-combo folders.
+- `Add/` – Staging folder for fresh downloads; the notebook ingests and files these before rescanning the library.
+- `generated_playlists/` – Device-ready `.m3u8` files built by the export cell.
 - `shopping_lists/` – Created by the notebook; contains dated shopping-list CSVs.
 - `README.md` – This file.
 - `exodusify_workflow.ipynb` – The primary notebook described below.